mnot/I-D/capport-problem/draft.md

 {{RFC2119}}.

-# Defining Captive Portals
+# Defining Captive Portals and Networks

-A captive portal is a mechanism whereby a network requires a user to interact with a specific Web site before allowing broader (but not necessarily complete) Internet access, or for other purposes.
+A "captive network" is a network that employs a captive portal for a variety of purposes; see {{why}}.
+A "captive portal" is a Web site that captive networks direct users to.

-This is achieved by directing requests for "normal" Web access to the nominated server, through variety of techniques, including DNS poisoning, TCP interception, HTTP response modification and/or HTTP redirection.
+This is achieved by directing requests for "normal" Web access to the captive portal, through variety of techniques, including DNS poisoning, TCP interception, HTTP response modification and/or HTTP redirection.

-Once the captive portal's goals (see below) are met, the network "remembers" that the user is allowed network access, usually by MAC address.
+Once the captive network's goals are met, the network "remembers" that the user is allowed network access, usually by MAC address, although there is a significant amount of variance between implementations.

 ## Why Captive Portals Are Used